 Day 1: Cusco – Abra Málaga – Huamanmarka – Santa María

 We will begin our Inca Jungle trail at 6:30 am with a pick up from your hotel.
 On our way out, we will pass by the towns of Chinchero, Urubamba, and Ollantaytambo, all belonging to the Sacred Valley.
 The adventure begins at Abra Málaga a 4,316m / 14,160 ft high pass, with its impressive view of the snowcapped Huacay Willca (Mt.
 Veronica).
-Here we will receive our biking equipment, bicycles and safety instructions.
+Here you will receive our biking equipment, bicycles and safety instructions.

 Then we will begin our bike descent, crossing different ecological zones such as Puna and Cloud Forest, both having a huge range of flora and fauna.
 After 3 hours of biking downhill, we will finish our bike journey at the archaeological remains of Huaman Marq'a.
-Here we will take the van again and drive 25 minutes to the town of Santa Maria (approximately 1,200m / 3,937ft). then we will continue walking 25 minutes to Pispitatos village that is locate in the midle of the mountain and forest we will spend the night in the eco house, , dinner and breakfast on the next day.
+Here we will take the van again and drive 25 minutes to the town of Santa Maria (approximately 1,200m / 3,937ft). then we will continue walking 25 minutes to Pispitatos village that is locate in the midle of the mountain and forest we will spend the night in the eco house, , dinner and breakfast the next day are provided.

-Day 2: Santa María - Qellomayo – Hot Springs - Santa Teresa
+Day 2: Santa María – Qellomayo – Cocalmayo – Santa Teresa

 After a delicious breakfast, we will begin hiking to the town of Santa Rosa (about 1 hour), touring this ancestral part of the Inca Trail network known as the Qhapaq Ñan.
 Here we will see numerous birds, including parrots, hummingbirds, and eagles, and also plantations of coca (the Sacred Leaf of the Incas), coffee, yucca, and fruit trees (orange, mango, and banana).

-We’ll restart the trek, taking in the beautiful and dramatic landscapes of the Vilcabamba mountain range.
+We will restart the trek, taking in the beautiful and dramatic landscapes of the Vilcabamba mountain range.
 After this viewpoint, the trail descends to the small village of Qellomayo.
-We’ll have lunch here and then begin the last part of the trek, approximately 2 more hours.
-We end up at the Cocalmayo hot springs (optional) and afterwards reach the town of Santa Teresa.
+We will have lunch here and then begin the last part of the trek, approximately 2 more hours.
+We end up at the Cocalmayo (optional) and afterwards reach the town of Santa Teresa.
 Overnight accommodation here; dinner and breakfast on the next day.

 Day 3: Santa Teresa – Hidroeléctrica – Aguas Calientes